quicwg/base-drafts/draft-ietf-quic-transport.md

 Stream ID:

-: The stream ID of the stream that is affected encoded as a variable-length integer.
+: The Stream ID of the affected stream, encoded as a variable-length integer.

 Maximum Stream Data: